Air Algérie Flight 5017

-Air Algérie Flight 5017 (AH 5017) was a scheduled international passenger flight from Ouagadougou, Burkina Faso, to Algiers, Algeria, which crashed near Gossi, Mali, on 24 July 2014.
-The McDonnell Douglas MD-83 twinjet was operated by Swiftair for Air Algérie, disappeared from radar about fifty minutes after take-off.
+Air Algérie Flight 5017 was a scheduled international passenger flight from Ouagadougou, Burkina Faso, to Algiers, Algeria, which crashed near Gossi, Mali, on 24 July 2014.
+The McDonnell Douglas MD-83 twinjet, operated by Spanish charter airline Swiftair for Air Algérie, disappeared from radar about fifty minutes after take-off.
 All 110 passengers and 6 crew members on board died.

-The French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA), assisting the Malian authorities, published an investigation report in April 2016, concluding that, while the aircraft was cruising on autopilot, ice accretion on the engines caused a reduction of thrust that led to a high-altitude stall.
-The crew was unable to recover from the stall, and the aircraft crashed to the ground.
+The Malian authorities, assisted by the French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA), published an investigation report in April 2016, concluding that, while the aircraft was cruising on autopilot, ice accretion on the engines caused a reduction of thrust that led to a high-altitude stall.
+The crew never tried to recover from the stall, and the aircraft crashed.
 The BEA issued several recommendations to Air Algérie, the US Federal Aviation Administration, and the Governments of Burkina Faso and Mali.
-Until the fatality rate for 2023 crash of an Il-76 in Gao is confirmed, the crash of Flight 5017 remains the deadliest accident in Malian aviation history.
+Until final number of fatalities is confirmed for the 2023 Il-76 crash in Gao, the crash of Flight 5017 remains the deadliest accident in Malian aviation history.
+On the legal front, Swiftair was brought to trial before the Paris Criminal Court on 9 March 2026, nearly twelve years after the crash, on charges of involuntary manslaughter.